 What is the difference between Wi-Fi 6 and 5G wireless?

-With two next-generation wireless technologies coming in 2019, it's understandable if you're a bit confused.
+With two next-generation wireless technologies released in 2019, it’s understandable if you’re a bit confused.
 Are Wi-Fi 6 and 5G mobile networks related?
-If so, why are they both coming out now?
-How, if in any way, are they similar?
+How are they similar, if at all?

 SEE: Must-read 5G coverage (TechRepublic on Flipboard)

 Another important distinction is the differences in Wi-Fi 6 and 5G’s definitions of “generation.”
 Wi-Fi generational changes are additive–the older technology that made Wi-Fi 4 and Wi-Fi 5 possible still exists in Wi-Fi 6 routers, which means older devices that aren’t Wi-Fi 6 compatible will still be able to use Wi-Fi 6 APs, albeit at lower Wi-Fi 5 or Wi-Fi 4 speeds.